Thrush in your horse’s hooves!

 - Think of thrush like a wound, no amount of neosporine and bandaids will help if you don’t clean the wound first.
 It will stay infected.

-- A minute or so of water picking can get out all the gunk deep in the cracks that no hoof pick can get to!
+- A minute or so of water picking will clean out the dirt and dig deep into the grooves.

 Clean the thrush out!
 Then your treatment of choice.

-- Then treatment with mild betadine solution with a good scrub, rinse and repeat a few times before you let the hoof dry and apply your medication of choice.
+- Then treat the hoof bottom with mild betadine solution with a good scrub, rinse and repeat a few times before you let the hoof dry and apply your medication of choice.

 - After the hoof has dried, apply your topical treatment.
 A mild case should clear up quickly (under 3 days.)